mattlewis92/angular-bootstrap-calendar/README.md

 ### on-drill-down-click

 An optional expression that is evaluated when the drilldown (clicking on a date to change the view) is triggered.
-Return false from the expression function to disable the drilldown. calendarDate is available as the date that was selected. calendarNextView is the view that the calendar will be changed to.
+Return false from the expression function to disable the drilldown. `calendarDate` can be used in the expression and contains the date that was selected. `calendarNextView` is the view that the calendar will be changed to.

 ### cell-modifier
-An optional expression that is evaluated on each cell generated for the year and month views. calendarCell is an object containing the current cell data which you can modify (see the calendarHelper service source code or just console.log it to see what data is available).
-If you add the cssClass property it will be applied to the cell.
+An optional expression that is evaluated on each cell generated for the year and month views. `calendarCell` can be used in the expression and is an object containing the current cell data which you can modify (see the `calendarHelper` service source code or just console.log it to see what data is available).
+If you add the `cssClass` property it will be applied to the cell.

 ## The mwl-date-modifier directive